refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 ## Register

-Register page will be used to register new users.
-You can use following props for `<AuthPage>` component when type is `"register"`:
+The register page will be used to register new users.
+You can use the following props for the `<AuthPage>` component when the type is `"register"`:

 ### `loginLink`